Guide to Work, Study, Travel and Living Abroad

 Once you (and your spouse) have firmly decided you want to teach overseas, researched the lifestyle (see More Information below), and prepared your loved ones for this change, here’s the schedule:

-• In fall register with one of the larger placement agencies such as International Schools Services or Search Associates.
+• Register with one of the larger placement agencies in the fall, such as International Schools Services or Search Associates.
 These agencies are selective, so once you are accepted, prepare for the recruiting fairs in February.
-Learn as much as possible about the international schools.
+Learn as much as possible about international schools.

 • Approach possible schools in advance.
-We highly recommend using some of the websites listed below for their highly practical advice on how to structure your job search.
+We recommend using some of the websites listed below for their highly practical advice on structuring your job search.

 • Attend at least one recruiting fair in February.
-If you have done your preparation well and are a good fit, you will be hired.
-Just be flexible about location; you are likely doing this for the adventure, after all.
+You will be hired if you have prepared well and are a good fit.
+Be flexible about location; you will likely do this for the adventure.

 • Prepare to move overseas for two years.